kevinm23nelson/kevinm23nelson/README.md

 ---

 ## 📚 **Learning & Growth**
-I'm continuously expanding my knowledge and skills.
-Here are a few areas I'm currently focusing on:
+Tech is an ever revolving door and I am always looking for the next thing to dive into and learn, here what I'm focusing on next:

-- Advanced React patterns and hooks
+- Salesforce
-- Performance optimization techniques
+- AWS Certification
-- Design systems and component libraries
+- Python

 ---